*All products in this video are listed below*

 Erin & Pete with their tiny house after a snowstorm.
 Photo credit: Big Lake Tiny House

 But what the twosome is really excited for, is the next big move.
 Recently Erin and Pete purchased 40 acres in Chatham, Michigan.
-The plan is to move onto the property this summer with the almost complete tiny house, building as they go.
-The ultimate goal?
-A fully operational farm complete with: dairy cows, chickens, pigs, bees, a veggie garden, and sugar maple trees (which already occupy half the property)!
+The property features a pole barn with a one bedroom / one bathroom living space.
+The plan is to move their half-finished Tiny House RV onto the property this summer and continue construction.

 The couple also aspires to build a barn for the animals and a structural bath house.
 “We love to cook.”
-Erin explained, “A separate bath house will free up space to accommodate a large kitchen.”
-Plumbing in the tiny house will be minimal, the stove and heater will be propane, and electricity will run off solar power.
+Erin explained, “A separate bath house will free up space to accommodate a large kitchen (in their Tiny House RV).”
+Plumbing will be minimal, the stove and heater will be propane, and electricity will run off solar power.